The aims of the department are:

 Students will sit exams in Listening, Speaking, Reading and Writing at the end of year 11.

 We like to reward achievement and to this end we have a weekly achievement board, which is displayed in the Languages corridor.
 The students can be nominated for various reasons, including enthusiasm, general improvement, oral participation, a particularly good piece of classwork or homework.
-Students are rewarded with a commendation if they are on the achievement board.

 Use the following websites for extension homework.
 This will be a great way to learn independently and improve your French skills.